dmburt/Examples/Excel File Sizes/README.md

 3. Excel actually has several file formats, and some of these have extended functionality:
   a.
 XLSX is the default.
 It's actually a ZIP file containing folders and XML files that have the data, functions, formatting, etc.
   b.
 XLSM is like XLSX, but supports macros.
   c.
 XLSB is a "binary" format.
-It's usually smaller than XLSX or XLSB.
+It's usually smaller than XLSX or XLSM.
 	i.
 There are benefits to using XLSX or XLSM over using XLSB.